NativeScript/plugins/packages/background-http/README.md

 ### Task object

-The task object has the following properties and methods, that can be used to get information about the upload:
+The task object has the following properties and methods.

 | Name        | Type     | Description                                                                     |
 | ----------- | -------- | ------------------------------------------------------------------------------- |